 To make sure that your prenuptial agreement is done properly, it’s wise to hire a family lawyer who has the expertise to help you throughout the process of drafting this important document.
 This way, you won’t have to stress over what you should and shouldn’t include in your prenup so you can already focus on your wedding without any worries.

-The Law Office of Jon R. Boyd practices Family and Probate Law and has two offices located in Granbury and Plano, Texas.
-We‘re happy to offer our services here and to the surrounding areas: Plano, Frisco, Allen, McKinney, Lewisville, Denton, The Colony, Little Elm, Carrollton, Richardson, Addison, Dallas or Fort Worth
+The Law Office of Jon R. Boyd practices Family and Probate Law and has two offices located in Fort Worth and Fort Worth, Texas.
+We‘re happy to offer our services here and to the surrounding areas: Fort Worth, Frisco, Allen, McKinney, Lewisville, Denton, The Colony, Little Elm, Carrollton, Richardson, Addison, Dallas or Fort Worth